 Benjamin J. Kirby is a writer living in St. Petersburg, Florida.
-He is also a communications expert, community advocate, and political professional.

-His poems have appeared in the journal Half and One, Cathexis Northwest Press, and Wingless Dreamer‘s 2021 Spring Anthology.
-CANEBRAKE, an unpublished Florida crime novel, received an Honorable Mention in the 2020 Black Spring Press Crime Fiction Prize.
+CANEBRAKE, an unpublished Florida crime novel, received an Honorable Mention in the 2020 Black Spring Press Crime Fiction Prize., and was workshopped in Laura Lippman’s class at the 2022 Writer’s in Paradise Conference at Eckerd College.
 He won first place for his prompt in the 2020 Lewis County Writer’s Guild competition, benefiting the Doyle McKim Legacy Annual Scholarship, which supports writing students at Centralia College.

 Benjamin worked in collaboration with acclaimed cellist Natalie Helm exploring Johann Sebastian Bach’s Six Suites for Solo Cello.
 He wrote a short story, ‘The Queen’s Cookfire’, inspired by the music, and read it before a live audience at the Sarasota Contemporary Dance Company.